-Inverse Reinforcement Learning (IRL) aims to infer an expert’s underlying reward function and policy from observed trajectories collected under unknown dynamics.
+Inverse Reinforcement Learning (IRL) aims to infer an expert's underlying reward function and policy from observed trajectories collected under unknown dynamics.
 IRL has been successfully applied in diverse domains, including robotics \citep{vasquez2014inverse, wu2024infer}, animal behavior modeling \citep{ashwood2022dynamic, ke2025inverse}, autonomous driving \citep{rosbach2019driving, wu2020efficient}, and fine-tuning of large language models \citep{zeng2025demonstrations}.
 A pioneering work in this field, the Maximum Entropy IRL (MaxEntIRL) framework \citep{ziebart2008maximum}, formulates reward learning as a likelihood optimization problem and interprets expert policies as Boltzmann distributions over returns.
 Follow-up works have extended this framework to improve reward inference stability and generalization \citep{arora2021survey, garg2021iq, zeng2022maximum}.

-Despite these advances, most IRL methods assume that the expert’s reward function is deterministic, thereby recovering only a point estimate, i.e., $r(s,a)\in \mathbb{R}$ for every state $s$ and action $a$.
+Despite these advances, most IRL methods assume that the expert's reward function is deterministic, thereby recovering only a point estimate, i.e., $r(s,a)\in \mathbb{R}$ for every state $s$ and action $a$.
 This assumption, however, limits expressiveness in real-world settings where reward signals are inherently stochastic.
-For instance, in robotic manipulation tasks involving deformable or fragile objects \citep{yin2021modeling}, contact uncertainty introduces reward variability for identical state-action pairs—variability that directly influences the learned policy's robustness and safety.
-Similarly, in neuroscience, dopaminergic neuron activity has been shown, as reward signals, to drive animal behavior via RL policies \citep{markowitz2023spontaneous}.
+For instance, in robotic manipulation tasks involving deformable or fragile objects \citep{yin2021modeling}, contact uncertainty introduces reward variability for identical state-action pairs--variability that directly influences the learned policy's robustness and safety.
+Similarly, in neuroscience, dopaminergic activity has been shown to act as a reward-related teaching signal that shapes animal behavior via RL-like mechanisms \citep{markowitz2023spontaneous}.
 Yet, dopamine signals exhibit significant trial-to-trial variations, suggesting that behavior may arise from an underlying stochastic reward distribution.
-These challenges are further amplified in offline IRL settings, where interaction with the environment is unavailable and the algorithm must fully rely on fixed demonstrations.
+These challenges are further amplified in offline IRL settings, where interaction with the environment is unavailable, and the algorithm must fully rely on fixed demonstrations.